ulyssesr/Download/README.md

 This PHP script forces a file to be downloaded instead of being played, especially in the case of a video files in the way some browsers behave.
 This script uses a file called dl.php to force a download.

 How to use.
-Just create a download URL use the dl.php?file=image.png.
+Create a download link.
+Use this URL: href="dl.php?file=yourfile.mp4".
 See example below.

 ```
-<a href="./dl.php?file=image.png">Download</a>
+<a href="./dl.php?file=yourfile.mp4">Download</a>
 ```